-The arbitrator shall submit his or her decision affirming or reversing the action with his/her reasons in writing to the parties within sixty (60) calendar days of the close of the hearing or the submission of the parties' briefs, whichever is later.
+The arbitrator shall submit their decision affirming or reversing the action with their reasons in writing to the parties within sixty (60) calendar days of the close of the hearing or the submission of the parties' briefs, whichever is later.
 No decision may be retroactive for a period greater than thirty (30) days prior to the presentation of the grievance in Step One.
 The decision of the arbitrator is final and binding without recourse to further appeal.